-The monastery was out of town, down a dusty cobbled road, its entrance around a bend.
+This monastery was out of town, down a dusty cobbled road; its entrance around a bend.
 Easy enough to find, the monastery gave me hope.

-Having come across the edge of the Tibetan world, rising ever skyward, tomorrow I would have to turn north, skirting the Tibetan world’s eastern border.
+For having come across the edge of this Tibetan world, rising ever skyward, tomorrow I would have to turn north, skirting the Tibetan world’s eastern border.
 It would be a four day trip to my next destination Chengdu, the major city of the Sichuan province; the place of panda bears and spicy food.

 Having bought an authentic Chinese steamed bun and then boarded the early morning bus, due to leave from Shangri-La, the bus driver stuck out his gloved hand towards me.
 It appeared he wanted another 25 yuan, in addition to the 83 yuan I had paid to the ticketing office the previous day.

 I stepped back, but the bus driver continued with his theatrics, signalling that he was taking some sort of straight line to Daocheng.